mikegibson/layer-core/README.md

 What is it?
 -----------
-Sentient is a web framework with content management features.
+Sentient is a full-stack web framework with content management features.
 It is built on the [Silex microframework](http://silex.sensiolabs.org) and many components from [Symfony 2](http://symfony.com/).
 It uses [Doctrine](http://www.doctrine-project.org/) for its ORM and DBAL, and [Twig](http://twig.sensiolabs.org/) for its templating engine.

 It's not quite ready for production use yet.